The shift: from “best dog food” to “ask the AI”

 Pricing and availability

 Pet food prices fluctuate frequently based on ingredient costs, supply chain disruptions, and promotional cycles.
 The Bureau of Labor Statistics reported that pet food prices increased 8.4% year-over-year in 2023, one of the highest inflation categories in the CPI.
-AI chatbots frequently cite pricing that is months or years old.
+AI frequently cites pricing that is months or years old.
 A pet owner asking “How much does a 30-lb bag of Royal Canin cost?” might receive a figure that is $10–$20 off the current price.
 Worse, AI sometimes recommends specific product formulas that have been discontinued or reformulated — a common occurrence in the pet food industry where brands rotate SKUs regularly.

 Breed-specific nutrition recommendations